kubernetes-sigs/scheduler-plugins/kep/454-numa-nodes-scoring/README.md

 To calculate how many NUMA nodes are required to run given container/pod the plugin will:
 * generate possible combinations starting from narrowest possible bitmask to widest
+* find minimum average distance for combinations of given length
 * the [Combination][2] function can used to generate combinations since it generate combinations from the lowest values
 * combine resources available in combination by iterating over every Resources present in every NUMA node and adding them together
 * each NUMA nodes combination will be evaluated to see if there are enough resources to satisfy POD requirements
+* the average distances between nodes will be calculated for every combination, if it equals minimum average distance, return the combination if the minimum average cannot be find, look for combination with lowest average within given mask length
 * it's valid to request only non NUMA resources, so if pod asks only for non NUMA resources, it requires 0 NUMA nodes
+* return lowest number of required nodes and a boolean indicating if we can provide nodes mask with minimum average distance

 The Topology Manager can deal with the alignment of resources in a couple of distinct scopes: